Milad84/Speed-Limit-Assignment-to-Crash-Points-/README.md

 ### Speed Limit Assignment

 - For crashes near intersections, the highest speed limit from the intersecting street segments within the buffer is assigned to the crash point.
-- For crashes not near intersections, the speed limit from the nearest street segment is assigned.
+- The speed limit from the nearest street segment is assigned for crashes that are not near intersections.

 ### Database Speed Limit Assignment